Hardcoreprawn/architecture/input/posts/requirements/maintainability.md

 ## Rationale

-This NFR ensures that the system can adapt to changing needs, bugs can be fixed and support costs can be kept down.
+This NFR ensures that the system can adapt to changing needs, bugs can be fixed, and support costs can be kept down.

 ## Related Principles